ysoh286/honours-project-2017/detailed-notes.md

     - some plots do not store any data at all when they draw (would we have to compute it ourselves?)
     - **Use grid's conversion system?** You cannot bind data to grid objects (too complex, requires use of gTrees + modifying entire structures... which is not recommended.)

+  - Q: when using the DOM package, how would we define functions that are required in RDOM.RCall()? (if they're not in the global environment?)
+     - use a closure

 **ggvis' demo with trendlines** [link](https://github.com/rstudio/ggvis/tree/master/demo/apps/brush-summary)
 - ggvis has a way of changing the trend line whenever you brush over points (more of a transition).